-The Fujifilm X-T1 and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced, respectively, in January 2014 and February 2014.
+The Fujifilm X-T1 and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in January 2014 and February 2014.
 Both the X-T1 and the A6000 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Sony provides 24 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Sony provides 24 MP.

 An illustration of the physical size and weight of the Fujifilm X-T1 and the Sony A6000 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (31 percent) than the Fujifilm X-T1.
 Moreover, the A6000 is markedly lighter (22 percent) than the X-T1.
 It is worth mentioning in this context that the X-T1 is splash and dust resistant, while the A6000 does not feature any corresponding weather-sealing.